omnivector-solutions/license-manager/docs-source/src/development.rst

 Development
 ===========
-The ``license-manager`` application incorporates a mix of different services in docker and LXD containers.
+The ``License Manager`` application incorporates a mix of different services in docker and LXD containers.
 This text will attempt to define the procedure for initializing and running the different components.

 ----------------
 Pre-Installation
 ----------------
-Before you get started, enusure you have the following pre-requisites installed on your machine:
+Before you get started, ensure you have the following pre-requisites installed on your machine:

 - snapd
 - charmcraft